svpino/ml.school/README.md

 You can run the code on any Unix-based operating system (e.g., Ubuntu or macOS).
 If you are using Windows, install the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL).

 The code was written using **Python 3.12**, so make sure you have this [version](https://www.python.org/downloads/release/python-3126/) installed.
-A more recent version of Python should also work, but sticking to the same version will avoid any potential issues.
+Python 3.13 or above will fail to install this repository.

 After cloning the repository, navigate to the root directory and create and activate a virtual environment.
 We'll install all the required libraries inside this virtual environment, preventing any conflicts with other projects you might have on your computer: